clockworkpc/brandcrunchbot/docs/flowchart.md

   - Web Dyno for the server
   - Worker Dyno for the scheduled Jobs

+<div style="page-break-after: always;"></div>

 ### Google Sheet

-BrandCrunch is to create a Google Sheet and give Editing access to the nominated G2 account.
+BrandCrunch is to create a Google Sheet and give Editing access to the nominated G² account.
+The Google Sheet in question until further notice is [BrandCrunch API]( https://docs.google.com/spreadsheets/d/1VVKoz1xM3NITzIRdRvB5l-Qp4_9updmot0Ry4yxKDC8 ), sheet ID `1VVKoz1xM3NITzIRdRvB5l-Qp4_9updmot0Ry4yxKDC8`.

 ### Google Sheets API

 1. In order to give the BrandCrunchBot application access to the aforementioned Google Sheet, BrandCrunch is to create an OAuth token and provide the credentials JSON.
-2. G2 is to store the requisite OAuth token credentials in an encrypted YAML file on the Rails server, which will be added to version control on Git.
+2. G² is to store the requisite OAuth token credentials in an encrypted YAML file on the Rails server, which will be added to version control on Git.
-3. G2 is to store the key to the encrypted credentials in such a manner so as not to be accessible from within the hosted server.
+3. G² is to store the key to the encrypted credentials in such a manner so as not to be accessible from within the hosted server.

+NOTE: At the time of writing, the OAuth credentials are provided by the Google account of G².

 ### GoDaddy Auction API

-1. BrandCrunch is to provide G2 the following API credentials for access to the GoDaddy Auction API:
+1. BrandCrunch is to provide G² the following API credentials for access to the GoDaddy Auction API:
   a. `OTE` for testing
   b. `Prod` for production

-2. G2 is to store the requisite OAuth token credentials in an encrypted YAML file on the Rails server, which will be added to version control on Git.
+2. G² is to store the requisite OAuth token credentials in an encrypted YAML file on the Rails server, which will be added to version control on Git.
-3. G2 is to store the key to the encrypted credentials in such a manner so as not to be accessible from within the hosted server.
+3. G² is to store the key to the encrypted credentials in such a manner so as not to be accessible from within the hosted server.

 It is noted that in the case of the `InstantPurchaseCloseoutDomain` endpoint, a successful SOAP request even with the OTE credentials results in adding a domain to the Client's cart.

+<div style="page-break-after: always;"></div>

 ## Synchronous Actions

 ### Singular Actions